mindspore-ai/docs/tutorials/training/source_en/advanced_use/dashboard.md

 4. Since `TensorSummary` will record complete tensor data, the amount of data is usually relatively large.
 In order to limit memory usage and ensure performance, MindInsight make the following restrictions with the size of tensor and the number of value responsed and displayed on the front end:
    - MindInsight supports loading tensor containing up to 10 million values.
-   - After the tensor is loaded, in the tensor-visible table view, you can view a maximum of 100,000 values.
+   - After the tensor is loaded, in the tensor-visible table view, you can view the maximum of 100,000 values.
 If the value obtained by the selected dimension query exceeds this limit, it cannot be displayed.

 5. Since tensor visualizatioin (`TensorSummary`) records raw tensor data, it requires a large amount of storage space.
 Before using `TensorSummary` and during training, please check that the system storage space is sufficient.
    The storage space occupied by the tensor visualizatioin function can be reduced by the following methods: